Get

 American Shorthairs have a thick and dense short coat, and this becomes significantly thicker and slightly longer over the winter.
 They can shed a significant amount, so you may want to brush your cat three to four times per week to help get rid of any shedding hair.

-As a purebred cat, American Shorthair cats can suffer from a few different health conditions, including:
+As a purebred cat, American Shorthair cats can suffer from a few different health conditions, very much like many other cat breeds and not exclusive to them, including:

 • Hyperthyroidism